The Gilgo Beach killings suspect’s wife unknowingly helped in his arrest. She’s now filed for divorce | KRDO

 “If you ask me, I don’t believe, that they knew about this double life that Mr. Heuermann was living,” Suffolk County Police Commissioner Rodney Harrison said of the suspect’s family.

-But authorities are not ruling anything out yet and are continuing to collect information “to see if the family might have known exactly what Mr. Heuermann was up to,” Harrison told CNN’s Erica Hill in a July 2023 interview.
+But authorities were not ruling anything out yet and were continuing to collect information “to see if the family might have known exactly what Mr. Heuermann was up to,” Harrison told CNN’s Erica Hill in a July 2023 interview.

 That month, Heuermann was arrested and charged with murder in connection to the killings of three of the “Gilgo Four,” a group of four women whose remains were found along a short stretch of Long Island’s Gilgo Beach in 2010.
 He also was identified as the prime suspect in the disappearance and killing of the fourth woman, Maureen Brainard-Barnes, who was 25 years old when she was last seen.
 He was charged with her murder in January and pleaded not guilty.

-Heurmann, 60, is expected to be indicted on a new murder charge this week in a New York court, according to CNN affiliate WCBS.
+Heuermann, 60, is expected to be indicted on two additional murder charges when he appears in court Thursday, according to multiple law enforcement sources.

 Less than a week after her husband’s arrest, Ellerup filed for divorce, her attorney Robert Macedonio told CNN.
 He did not comment further on the matter.